Your Complete Guide to Tsunoshima Bridge's Spectacular Views

 We will also introduce viewpoints where you can enjoy the stunning scenery of Tsunoshima Island, so be sure to stop by.

-1. Amagase Park, where you can feel the beauty of the sea and the scale of Tsunoshima Bridge
+1. Take in the Beauty of the Sea and the Grandeur of Tsunoshima Bridge at Amagase Park

 2. Tsunoshima Observatory, with panoramic views of the beautiful bridge leading to the island